 10. Place uncovered turkey in a preheated 425º F oven for 30 minutes.
 After 30 minutes, cover the roasting pan with foil.
 Using potholders, crimp and press the foil into the edges of the pan making a tight seal and return to oven and reduce the heat to 350º F and continue roasting for 3-3½ more hours.

 11. Check the internal temperature; it should be 160-165º F deep in breast.
 If it is not 165º F, recover with the foil and continue cooking, checking every 30 minutes until the internal temperature reaches 160-165º F.

-12. Remove foil; baste with pan drippings, and brown an additional 5-10 minutes.
+12. Remove foil; baste with pan drippings, if necessary place back in oven and brown an additional 5-10 minutes.
 Remove from the oven.

-14. To carve the turkey use a carving knife remove the leg and thigh.
+14. To carve the turkey, remove the stuffing, then use a carving knife; remove the leg and thigh.
 Then separate the leg from the thigh.
-Remove the meat from the bones and slice into chunks and place on platter.
+Remove the meat from the bones and slice into bite-size chunks and place on platter.
 Repeat with other leg.

-16. Cut down the breastbone to remove the breast meat from the bone.
+15. Cut down the breastbone to remove the breast meat from the bone.
 Remove the bacon and herbs from under the skin.
-Slice into chunks and place on platter.
+Slice into slices of the desired thickness and place on platter.
 Repeat with other side.
 Enjoy!

 TIPS & TRICKS

-• I wash the turkey (step #2) the night before and then place it in a clean garbage bag.
+• I wash the turkey (step #2) the night before then place in a clean garbage bag.

-• On Thanksgiving Day 6 hours before serving I take the turkey out of the refrigerator and start the recipe from step #3.
+• On Thanksgiving Day, 6 hours before serving, I take the turkey out of the refrigerator and start the recipe from step #3.
 This allows the turkey to sit an hour on the counter.
-Then it gives the bird 4 hours to roast.
-That leaves an additional hour to spare in case it needs longer roasting time and time to rest before carving.
+Then 4 hours to roast and an additional hour in case it needs longer roasting time and time to rest before carving.

 • The cooked turkey can sit up 1½ hour before carving.
 The meat will still be warm.
 Serve with plenty of hot gravy.